-Amounts previously reflected gross credit exposures.
-(1)

-EAD for standardized exposures are reported net of allowance for impaired assets and EAD for internal ratings based exposures are reported gross of all allowance for (2)credit losses and partial write-offs as per regulatory definitions
+- (1) Amounts previously reflected gross credit exposures. - (2) EAD for standardized exposures are reported net of allowance for impaired assets and EAD for internal ratings based exposures are reported gross of all allowance for credit losses and partial write-offs as per regulatory definitions.

-Counterparty credit risk EAD reflects exposure amounts after netting.
-Collateral is included in EAD for repo-style transactions to the extent allowed by regulatory (3) guidelines
+(3) Counterparty credit risk EAD reflects exposure amounts after netting.
+Collateral is included in EAD for repo-style transactions to the extent allowed by regulatory guidelines.

-EAD for undrawn credit commitments and other off-balance sheet amounts are reported after the application of credit conversion factors.
-(4)
+(4) EAD for undrawn credit commitments and other off-balance sheet amounts are reported after the application of credit conversion factors.

-(5)Includes other off-balance sheet exposures such as letters of credit and guarantees.
+(5) Includes other off-balance sheet exposures such as letters of credit and guarantees.

-(6)Includes residential mortgages and home equity lines of credit.

-Includes credit cards, unsecured lines of credit and overdraft protection products.

-(8) Excludes securitization, banking book equities and other assets not subject to the standardized or internal ratings based approach.

-(9) Geographic profile is based on country of residence of the borrower.
+- (6) Includes residential mortgages and home equity lines of credit. - (7) Includes credit cards, unsecured lines of credit and overdraft protection products. - (8) Excludes securitization, banking book equities and other assets not subject to the standardized or internal ratings based approach. - (9) Geographic profile is based on country of residence of the borrower.

-Retail

-Wholesale

-Agriculture

-Banking

-Oil & gas

-Utilities
+Other International

+Total exposure (8)